2-alchemists/krossboard-docs/content/docs/deploy-for-google-gke.md

 toc = true
 +++

 On Google Compute Platform (GCP), Krossboard works as a standalone Compute Engine instance.
 Each instance discovers and handles GKE clusters on a per [GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) basis.
-This means that, once deployed within a project, it can discover and handle all your GKE clusters belonging to that project.
+This means that, once deployed within a project, the instance does automatically discover and handle all your GKE clusters belonging to that project.

 This guide shows how to setup Krossboard for a given GCP project in a couple of minutes.